IPZ-2022/ligand_docking/README.md

 # Ligand docking

-prepare_ligands.ipynb- subset ligands to include only those which meet the requirements of Lipinki's rule of 5
+prepare_ligands.ipynb- subset ligands to include only those which meet the requirements of Lipinski's rule of 5

 docking.py- Script which preapares ligands for docking and runs vina